pprp/Pruner-Zero/INSTALL.md

 pip install accelerate==0.18.0
 ```
 There are known [issues](https://github.com/huggingface/transformers/issues/22222) with the transformers library on loading the LLaMA tokenizer correctly.
 Please follow the mentioned suggestions to resolve this issue.

+Our cuda version is 12.0

+For more environment setups, please refer to [requirements](requirements.txt)